datakunoichi/datakunoichi.github.io/README.md

-# 📖 Hi and welcome
+# 📖 Welcome

-In a bustling world of bytes and brainstorms,
+In a world of bytes and brainstorms,
-there lived a curious and lifelong explorer named **Wei Sin** — that's me! 🌟
+there lived a lifelong explorer named **Wei Sin** — that's me! 🌟

 With a backpack full of questions and a heart full of wonder,
 I set off on a journey to uncover the magic hidden in **AI**, **technology**, and the art of building things that matter.